-For 10-month employees only:
+For 10-month employees only

-PTO CASH OUT POLICY: 10- month employees with an unused PTO balance by June 30th of a given year will be paid for the unused PTO balance at a \$50 per day rate, for up to 8 PTO days.
-Eleven-month and 12-month employees are not eligible for this policy.
+PTO CASH OUT POLICY: For 10-month employees with unused PTO by June 30th of any given year, the school will compensate for the unused PTO balance at a rate of \$50 per day, up to a maximum of 8 PTO days.
+This policy does not apply to 11-month and 12-month employees.
+Please note, this policy is subject to change based on the school's financial capacity and the consistent adherence of 10-month employees to the PTO request process.

-PTO DONATION PROGRAM: Any employee may voluntarily donate up to two of their annual PTO days to support fellow 10-month employees facing unforeseen personal hardships or emergencies.
-Recipient 10-month employees may not receive more than a total of three additional PTO days beyond their standard annual allotment of 10 days.
-These donated PTO days are intended solely for use during the current academic year and may not be "cashed out" or carried forward at the end of the school year.
-Eleven- and 12-month employees are not eligible to be recipients of PTO donations.
+PTO DONATION PROGRAM: 10-month employees may voluntarily donate up to two of their annual PTO days to support fellow 10-month employees facing unforeseen personal hardships or emergencies.
+A recipient 10-month employee may not receive more than three additional PTO days beyond their standard annual allotment of 10 days.
+These donated PTO days are intended solely for use during the current academic year and cannot be "cashed out" or carried forward to the next school year.
+11-month and 12-month employees are not eligible to receive or donate PTO days under this program.